AndCarrillo/docker-python-guide/README.md

 ## Overview

-In this section, you'll learn how to set up a development environment for your containerized application.
-This includes:
+Learn to set up a development environment with:

-- Adding a local database and persisting data
+- Local databases and data persistence
-- Configuring Compose to automatically update your running Compose services as you edit and save your code
+- Hot reload with Docker Compose Watch
-- Managing environment variables and secrets
+- Environment variables and secrets management
-- Implementing hot reload for development workflow

 ## 🚀 Choose Your Development Path

-This module offers two complete development examples.
-Choose the one that best fits your needs:

 <table>
   <tr>